emanuel2718/redditUpvoteDownloader/README.md

 - [x] make flag -all to download all the upvoted posts no matter the subreddit
 - [x] make table for arguments explanations in the README file
 - [x] make instructions to change config.ini.example -> config.in
-- [ ] add directory flag to specify download directory
+- [ ] add directory flag to specify download directory.
+If not -dir, then store in current dir
 - [ ] add tuple list of supported formats (.png, .jpg. .gif).
 Maybe flag about more extension?
 - [ ] add test suite
 - [ ] add better error handling